w3c/media-and-entertainment/app-development/html-launch.md

 Web app developers need a simple and unified solution to easily run their web applications on consumer products.
 Ideally this should be:

 * Enable Developer Mode on Consumer Product
-* On development browser, send URL to consumer product
+* Send URL to consumer product to load

 Background